 He also said that the current approach involves participants with many disparate databases that are expensive to support, upgrade and maintain and he contrasted this to the expected outcomes of DLT where participants’ databases are harmonised with ASX and with each other.
 Under such a model, applications written for one participant will now work for other participants — further reducing risk, cost and complexity, he said.

-The third advantage is that it replaces a world of multiple applications, in multiple versions, written in multiple languages, sitting on multiple databases, and governed by complex manual processes where none of the participants’ systems can easily talk to each other, but only to CHESS, with standard, easy-to-use smart contract modelling language that sits on a harmonised database.
+The third advantage is that it replaces a world of multiple applications, in multiple versions, written in multiple languages, sitting on multiple databases, and governed by complex manual processes where none of the participants’ systems can easily talk to each other, but only to CHESS, with standard, easy-to-use smart contract modeling language that sits on a harmonised database.

 “Processes and services can be built to operate multilaterally across the system — that is, between one participant and another, not just between a participant and ASX.
 This means you can create multi-party automated and simplified workflows across industry participants, not just within one.”